Cardiovascular Disease

 Prevention is Better than Cure – details the government’s vision to:

-• Stop health problems arising in the first place
+- Stop health problems arising in the first place

-• Support people to manage their health problems when they do arise
+- Support people to manage their health problems when they do arise

-• Improve healthy life expectancy by at least 5 extra years by 2035
+- Improve healthy life expectancy by at least 5 extra years by 2035

-• Close the gap between the richest and the poorest
+- Close the gap between the richest and the poorest

-A collection of case studies provides examples of best practice for preventing the development of health problems.
+The Collection – Prevention is better than cure: case studies provides examples of best practice for preventing the development of health problems.

-PHE’s Tackling High Blood Pressure outlines how providers and commissioners can reduce the population average blood pressure with improved prevention, detection, and management.
+Tackling High Blood Pressure outlines how providers and commissioners can reduce the population average blood pressure with improved prevention, detection, and management.
 It outlines how to address modifiable risk factors such as obesity, excess dietary salt, excess alcohol consumption and lack of physical activity.

 The National Institute for Health and Care Excellence (NICE) publishes a wide range of guidelines, quality standards, and pathways for CVD.